Powersheds logo

-Is the timber treated on the log cabins?Updated a month ago
+Is the timber treated on the log cabins?Updated 14 days ago

 The log cabins come untreated, except the pressure treated floor bearers.
 The extremely precise machining of the logs, which is required to ensure the perfect fit, require the building to be treated after assembly rather than before.
 Treating the logs before you install the cabin may result in the components not fitting correctly as it can cause the timber to expand.